btc-vision/opnet-node/README.md

 ### Proof of Validation (PoV)

 - **Role of Bootstrap Nodes**: Bootstrap nodes act as trusted verifiers, serving as PoV nodes.
 They perform independent recalculations and validate results against official network entries.
+Please note that your nodes take these witnesses as informal.
 - **Canonical Outputs**: PoV allows nodes to reference canonical outputs from trusted entities like the OPNet Foundation.
 - **Enhanced Security**: This layer enhances error detection and defends against manipulation without altering